 Adult Reading & Writing

 Adult Reading and Writing tutors share Christ while assisting English-speaking, low-level readers.
-Nearly 30 million adults in the United States have below basic literacy skills.
-An additional 6.3 million adults possess only basic literacy skills.
 People with limited literacy skills have difficulty

 - reading a bus schedule